50 Deliciously Easy St. Patrick’s Day Food Recipes Everyone Will Love

 “My son Gabriel loves surprise inside cakes, like seeing a shamrock when this cake is sliced,” shares Angela Lively of Spring, Texas, “Everyone wants to know how it’s done.”

 Clover Rice Crispy Bars

-These adorable little sandwiches are so Irish you’d think a leprechaun prepared them—maybe one of these 11 leprechauns we love.
+These adorable little sandwiches are so Irish you’d think a leprechaun prepared them.
 “These sweet snacks are like the pot of gold at the end of your family’s feast,” advises the Taste of Home Test Kitchen, “With their yummy peppermint and marshmallow flavor, they’ll make even those without Irish hearts happy.”